|

 today’s developing countries.
 For example, measured by the (admittedly highly

-suffrage), a central bank, income tax, generalised limited liability, a
+central bank, income tax, generalised limited liability, a generalised

 regulations, and even minimal labour regulations (except for a couple of